Do MLLMs Really Understand the Charts?: Evaluation and Inference Details

-To validate the generalization of \textit{ChartReasoner}'s enhanced reasoning capabilities, we evaluated it against several standard public benchmarks.
-The following subsections detail the exact procedure used for each.
+To validate the generalization of \textit{ChartVR}'s enhanced reasoning capabilities, we evaluated it against several standard public benchmarks, following the official protocol for each.

-\paragraph{CharXiv} For the CharXiv benchmark, we utilized the official code and evaluation scripts available in their repository.
-Our evaluation process involved adapting their provided inference pipeline.
-We integrated our locally-deployed \textit{ChartReasoner} (served via vLLM) as the model backend, replacing the default model call.
-All other components, including data loading, pre-processing, and the final scoring scripts for both the reasoning (R) and descriptive (D) tasks, were kept identical to the original setup.
+\paragraph{CharXiv.} We utilized the official code and evaluation scripts from the CharXiv repository.
+We integrated our locally-deployed \textit{ChartVR} as the model backend into their inference pipeline, keeping all other components (data loading, pre-processing, and scoring scripts) identical to the original setup.

-\paragraph{ChartBench} Our evaluation on ChartBench followed a similar protocol.
-We used the complete evaluation pipeline provided in the official ChartBench repository.
-Predictions for each test instance were generated by passing the questions to our \textit{ChartReasoner} vLLM endpoint.
-The resulting outputs were then fed directly into the official scoring script, which computes the overall accuracy based on their defined metrics and question categories.
+\paragraph{ChartBench.} Our evaluation followed a similar protocol using the complete pipeline from the official ChartBench repository.
+We generated predictions with our \textit{ChartVR} model and fed the outputs directly into the official scoring script.

-\paragraph{ChartQAPro} The official repository for ChartQAPro provides a standalone evaluation script but does not include a full inference pipeline.
-Therefore, to benchmark \textit{ChartReasoner}, we implemented a two-step process that carefully reconstructs the intended evaluation conditions: 1.
-Prediction Generation: We developed a custom script to generate predictions for the entire ChartQAPro test set.
-For each question, this script formatted a query for \textit{ChartReasoner} that precisely replicated the direct prompt template described in the official ChartQAPro paper.
-2. Scoring: The complete set of generated predictions was saved to a file.
-This file was then used as input for the official evaluation script provided by the ChartQAPro authors.
-The script automatically compares our model's predictions against the ground-truth annotations to compute the final accuracy score.
+\paragraph{ChartQAPro.} As the official repository provides a standalone evaluation script but not a full inference pipeline, we implemented a two-step process.
+First, we developed a script to generate predictions for the test set using a prompt that precisely replicated the template described in the ChartQAPro paper.
+Second, the resulting file of predictions was used as input for the official evaluation script to compute the final accuracy score.